 Roofing Materials Will Break

-Certain roofing materials, such as asphalt shingles, have to be installed at a certain temperature so that it will not expand or shrink to the point that it will be difficult to make the necessary measurements.
+Certain roofing materials, such as asphalt shingles, have to be installed at a certain temperature so that they will not expand or shrink to the point that it will be difficult to make the necessary measurements.
 Moreover, most roofing materials also turn brittle when exposed to lower temperatures and might break when stepped on.
 This makes it very difficult to properly install shingles on your roof.
 Even when shingles do get installed, there is even a chance that the process is not optimum and it could easily become damaged or fall off.

 Water and Moisture Can Get Trapped